Mirantis/ceph-lcm/docs/source/installation/build_docker_images.rst

     Secrecy of the key is on you.
 Please keep it private.

-Shrimp uses Ansible to configure remote machines, Ansible uses SSH to connect to remote machines.
-Therefore, it is required to propagate SSH private key to Shrimp.
+Decapod uses Ansible to configure remote machines, Ansible uses SSH to connect to remote machines.
+Therefore, it is required to propagate SSH private key to Decapod.
 If you don’t have a prepared SSH private key, you may generate a new one using the following guide: https://confluence.atlassian.com/bitbucketserver/creating-ssh-keys-776639788.html